kdwykleingeld/ngac/README.md

 - datamodel.jpg:  the datamodel
 - testdata.jpg:   visual overview of the data

+Installation:
+1) install neo4j 3.3.4
+2) create database
+3) install apoc and graph algorithms plugins
-Both ngac_nodes.csv and ngac_rels.csv must be placed in the Neo4j import directory.
+4) place ngac_nodes.csv and ngac_rels.csv in the Neo4j import directory
+5) start neo4j and open browser
+6) run the cyppher code snippits from the ngac.cql file   (one part at the time) through the browser to create indices, import data, set analytical properties and run some permission queries